- For iPad

 For a program like this, once you have the basic length and width, you know you need a handle of some sort, an opening, the details start coming fast.
 If you're not sharp you can end up with a real mess on your hands very quickly.

-MacCase Design is not about always using curved panel here or a type of detail there.
-It's about designs that endure, that look professional, elegant and timeless.
+MacCase Design is not about always using a curved panel here or a type of detail there.
+It's about designs that endure, that look professional, elegant, and timeless.
 That's what we do.
 There are "MacCase" details all over these bags.
 Just in a different way.

-JKD - So you agree on an overall size, then what?
+JKD - So you agree on the overall size, then what?

-MS - You start to bring in the functionality and that creates the proportions.
+MS - You start to bring in the functional aspect of the design and that creates the proportions.
 How and where you add things that make the piece work, the visual weight they bring, the scale, all these things affect the overall proportion.